 Overview of Courses

-We offer a two semester sequence (Econ 600 and 601) that covers a broad range of topics.
+We offer a two-semester sequence (Econ 600 and 601) that covers a broad range of topics.
 The first semester begins by locating the study of industrial organization within the broader research traditions of economics and related social sciences.
-Alternative theories of decision making, of organizational behavior, and of market evolution are sketched and contrasted with standard neoclassical theories.
+Alternative theories of decision making, organizational behavior, and of market evolution are sketched and contrasted with standard neoclassical theories.
 The semester includes a detailed examination of the determinants and consequences of industrial market structure.
-The second semester moves on to policy issues including public control of utilities and antitrust regulation, as well as modeling of dynamic oligopoly, collusion and technological change.
+The second semester moves on to policy issues including public control of utilities and antitrust regulation, as well as modeling of dynamic oligopoly, collusion, and technological change.

 The IO seminar meets weekly and hosts leading senior and junior faculty from around the world.
 There is also an IO Prospectus Workshop primarily for Yale graduate students presenting thesis work at various stages of development.

 The International Trade group at Yale extends across the department and the School of Management and includes faculty who work on theoretical, empirical, and quantitative trade models, trade policy, political economy, and international finance.
 The field also benefits from the university’s globalization initiative.